sharon846/StudentsPortal/README.md

 ## Documentation

-StudentsPortal is highly documented on the [guide](https://github.com/sharon846/StudentsPortal/demo/guide.pdf) and on Version 1.0.0 Down here.
+StudentsPortal is highly documented on the [guide](https://github.com/sharon846/StudentsPortal/demo/guide.pdf) and on Version 1.1.0 Down here.

 [![StudentsPortal](demo/screenshot.png)](demo/screenshot.png)

 ## Requirements

 - PHP 7.0.0 or higher.
-- Fileinfo, iconv, zip, tar and mbstring extensions are strongly recommended.
+- Fileinfo, iconv, zip, tar, mysql, pdo and mbstring extensions are strongly recommended.
+- You should have domain and some hosting plan (or on your own server), with mysql databases support.
+- Recommended: some grep tool.
+In windows: grepWin.
+In linux it should be default

 ## How to use

-Download ZIP with latest version from master branch.
+1. Download ZIP with latest version from master branch.
+Extract it.

-Just copy the tinyfilemanager.php to your webspace - thats all :)
-You can also change the file name from "tinyfilemanager.php" to something else, you know what i meant for.
+2. Using grep,

 Default username/password: **admin/admin@123** and **user/12345**.